tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 08-.md

 * often used when the return type is anonymous or very long
 	* such as closures and iterators
 * [“Using Trait Objects That Allow for Values of Different Types”](https://rust-book.cs.brown.edu/ch18-02-trait-objects.html#using-trait-objects-that-allow-for-values-of-different-types) will be covered in ch.
 18
+* Also the compiler will be limited in what it can do with t
 #### Trait bounds for conditional implementations

 blanket implementation